 The following table and accompanying footnotes set forth information with respect to the beneficial ownership of our common stock.
-The following information is based upon 8,044,435 shares of common stock outstanding as of June 30, 2017 (after giving effect to the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 3,649,475 shares of our common stock and the conversion of the \$16.0 million cash preference payment, and the approximately \$8.9 million of accumulated and unpaid dividends (as of September 30, 2017), on our Series A Preferred Stock into 1,913,353 shares of our common stock, each of which will occur immediately prior to the completion of this offering) and 12,044,435 shares of common stock outstanding following this offering by:
+The following information is based upon shares of common stock outstanding as of June 30, 2017 (after giving effect to the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 5,446,978 shares of our common stock, as well as the conversion of the \$16.0 million cash preference payment, and the approximately \$8.4 million of accumulated and unpaid dividends, on our Series A Preferred Stock into shares of our common stock, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, each of which will occur immediately prior to the completion of this offering) and shares of common stock outstanding following this offering by:

-- each person known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - each of our directors; and - all of our directors and executive officers as a group.
+- each person known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - · each of our directors; and - all of our directors and executive officers as a group.